SBI Kerala (football team): Entry to National Football League

 Being the state champions in the 1996, SBT was eligible to play in the newly formed National Football League introduced by the All India Football Federation that year, but the emergence of the first professional football club from the state FC Cochin denied its opportunity.
 However, SBT was given an entry to the 2nd Division NFL, introduced in 1997–98 as a qualifying round for the top division.
 The team, though a hot favorite with the likes of National players Jiju Jacob, V. P. Shaji, Feroz Sheriff, A. Sunil Kumar and K. V. Dhanesh, could not qualify as it ended runner-up with a draw against Sesa Sports Club in the final game of the season.

 The next season (1998–99) was the highpoint in SBT's history as it emerged the champions in the 2nd Division NFL, being the only institutional team till date to win the same.
 It also got promoted to the National Football League, but the glory did not last long as the team performed poorly and again got relegated to the second division.

 It once again qualified for the National Football League in 2004–05 but after that, there were hardly any notable achievement for the club at the national level.

 Last developments

 Pursuant to the directions of AIFF, SBT formed a junior team.
-It entered the 'E' Division of Trivandrum District League in 2007 and in less than a decade, it has reached the super division, winning all the lower division leagues and was clubbed with SBT's senior team, giving SBT the distinction of fielding two teams in the Super Division, a first in the history of Trivandrum League.
+It entered the 'E' Division of Trivandrum District League in 2007 and in less than a decade, it has reached the Super Division, giving SBT the distinction of fielding two teams, first in the history of Trivandrum League.

-The future of the club was in threat after the merger between the State Bank of India with State Bank of Travancore in April 2017.
-But the new management decided to continue with the football team and the club took part in 2016-17 Kerala Premier League with a new name SBI Kerala.
+The future of the club was in threat after the merger between the State Bank of India with State Bank of Travancore in April 2017, but the new management decided to continue with the football team and the club took part in 2016–17 Kerala Premier League with a new name SBI Kerala.